iCliniq Logo

 Welcome to icliniq.com.

-As far as anesthesia is concerned in your case, the eyelid surgery may be done under general anesthesia which does require securing your airway safely.
+As far as anesthesia is concerned in your case, the eyelid surgery may be done under general anesthesia, which does require securing your airway safely.
 Prior to securing the airway, you will be given injectable medications to make you fall asleep so that you do not remember and also you are not aware of the procedure when it is being done.
 So I would suggest you not to worry.

-As general anesthesia is a safe procedure when given by an experienced anesthetist.
-Now let me tell you about either of two tubes that may be used for the procedure are laryngeal mask airway (LMA) and endotracheal tube.
-LMA has advantages over endotracheal tube of less postoperative sore throat and lesser intraoperative rise in blood pressure and heart rate.
-This insertion and removal of airway tubes are safely done while you are unconscious so you are not aware of the procedure.
-So please do not worry.
-General anesthesia is given meticulously nowadays and patient safety is a primary concern.
+General anesthesia is a safe procedure when given by an experienced anesthetist.
+Now let me tell you about either of the two tubes that may be used for the procedure are laryngeal mask airway (LMA) and endotracheal tube.
+LMA has advantages over an endotracheal tube of less postoperative sore throat and lesser intraoperative rise in blood pressure and heart rate.
+This insertion and removal of airway tubes are safely done while you are unconscious, so you are not aware of the procedure.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!